LimeChain/matchstick/README.md

 }
 ```

-**DISCLAIMER:** *In order for that to work, we need to import the `runTests()` function in our mappings file.
+❗ **IMPORTANT:** *In order for that to work, we need to import the `runTests()` function in our mappings file.
 It won't be used there, but it has to be imported there so that it can get picked up by Rust later when running the tests.*

 You can import the tests wrapper function in your mappings file like this: